Left Behind

-The series has been adapted into four films to date.
+The series has been adapted into five films.
 The original series of three films are Left Behind: The Movie (2000), Left Behind II: Tribulation Force (2002), and Left Behind: World at War (2005).
-A reboot starring Nicolas Cage, entitled simply Left Behind, was released in 2014 through Cloud Ten Pictures.
+A reboot starring Nicolas Cage, entitled Left Behind, was released in 2014 through Cloud Ten Pictures.
+A sequel, Left Behind: Rise of the Antichrist, directed by and starring Kevin Sorbo, was released in 2023.
 The series inspired an audio drama as well as the PC game Left Behind: Eternal Forces (2006) and its several sequels.